TELL YOUR STORY

 So what happens to a dream deferred?
 Those who love the dreamer will pick up where the dream left off.
 We will remember the good times during the short time he was with us as well as his valiant struggle to beat cancer.
 We will live life to the fullest and, like Julian, we won’t complain about our struggles.
 We will wage war on Sarcoma by joining the fight to increase awareness and funding for better diagnoses, better treatment options, and ultimately a cure for this disease.
 We will remember to live and press on to make a difference.
 This is how we will keep Julian’s dreams alive.

-The Baultrippe family have established an RIS Named Fund.
+The Baultrippe family have established an Ren in Sarcoma Named Fund.
 Contribute through our secure donation page by selecting the Julian Baultrippe Fund from the Named Funds menu item.